sondos04/holbertonschool-printf/README.md

 Custom _printf Function

-A lightweight re-implementation of the C standard printf function.
+A re-implementation of the C standard printf function.
 Built with C, without relying on the standard I/O library formatting engine.

 📖 Overview